|

 device with you when you travel -- and anywhere you can plug into the Internet,

-you have a dial tone and phone service.
+you have a dial tone and your phone service.

 I have been using Vonage since 2005 and I can tell you first hand